Steinhaus912/Test-absatz/Roadmap.md

-## v1.1.x
+## v1.1.x (current version)

-* Customise order of items in the init/tutorial step by step mode
 * Support to black list pages to skip them from the menu
 * List of text substitution in items name (ex: _End to end tests_ to _End-to-end tests_)

 ## Implemented

+> * Customise order of items in the init/tutorial step by step mode

 ### v1.0.x

-* Add --git-push modifier to automatically push to git your _Sidebar
+> * Add --git-push modifier to automatically push to git your _Sidebar
-* init and tutorial mode for customising options
+> * init and tutorial mode for customising options
-* modifiers - allow to override default parameters from command line
+> * modifiers - allow to override default parameters from command line